 - ask us to rectify any personal data we hold about you if it is inaccurate or incomplete;

-- be forgotten – i.e. the right to ask us to delete any personal data we hold about you (we only hold your personal data for a limited time as explained above but if you would like us to delete it sooner please contact us).
-Please be aware however that we need to maintain certain records to enable us to provide you with the services you enjoy and that we may have a contractual or statutory obligation to provide so certain information may still be retained despite any such request to be forgotten;
+- ask us to delete any personal data we hold about you.
+We only hold your personal data for a limited time as explained above but if you would like us to delete it sooner please contact us.
+However, we need to maintain certain records to enable us to comply with our contractual or statutory obligations so certain information may still be retained by us even if you make such a request;

 - restrict (i.e. prevent) the processing of your personal data;

 - data portability (obtaining a copy of your personal data to re-use with another service or organisation);

 - object to us using your personal data for particular purposes;

 - be informed about when we are using your personal data in automated decision making and profiling and object to this.
 We will inform you where such decisions and profiling occur; and